thanks4opensource/regbits_stm/README.md

 Future work <a name="future_work"></a>
 -----------

-This initial release of regbits_stm contains a single, incomplete, implementation, specifically for the STM32F76xx family of MCUs.
-At this time, [stm32f767xx.hxx](stm32f767xx/stm32f767xx.hxx) only provides access to  approximately half of the extremely complex chip's capabilities.
+This initial release of regbits_stm contains two incomplete implementations, one each for the STM32F103xx and STM32F76xx families of MCUs.
+At this time, [stm32f103xb.hxx](stm32f103xb/stm32f103xb.hxx) and [stm32f767xx.hxx](stm32f767xx/stm32f767xx.hxx) only provides access to  approximately half of the chip's capabilities.
 (Each of the peripherals that are implemented, however, should be complete.)
-The author may add to this implementation, and/or provide regbits for other STM and non-STM MCUs in the future.
+The author may add to these implementations, and/or provide regbits for other STM and non-STM MCUs in the future.
 Any help in doing so would be appreciated.